Discover a world-famous icon. Perched on a volcanic plug, Edinburgh Castle has dominated the skyline of Scotland’s capital city for centuries.

 - Admire the late-medieval ceiling of the Great Hall, built around 1510 for James IV

 - Look for Mons Meg, a huge, late-medieval siege cannon, among the castle artillery

 - Take in the panoramic views of Scotland’s capital city

-- Explore the castle with our fun fact-finding quiz (also available in Brazilian-Portuguese, French, Gaelic, German, Hindi, Italian, Japanese, Polish, Russian, Simplified Chinese, Spanish and Welsh).
-Available on site
+- Take our fun fact-finding quiz (also available in Brazilian-Portuguese, French, Gaelic, German, Hindi, Italian, Japanese, Polish, Russian, Simplified Chinese, Spanish and Welsh).

-- Find out more about the Jacobite Risings while you visit the castle with our Jacobite Trail Quiz
+- Find out more about the Jacobite Risings with our Jacobite Trail Quiz

 - Tour the castle with our audio guide, using your own mobile phone with internet access or one of our devices.
 Buy your audio guide when you purchase your tickets, with a 20% discount for members